o2r-project/o2r-bagtainers/INDEX.md

 A clone of `0002`, but with the following changes:

 * The output is a plain Markdown output document based on `rmarkdown`.
 * The volume is started with an explicit timezone, i.e. the one used during creation of the original documents.
-The following two commans result in same file hash for the created document `lab02-solution.md`:
+The following two commands result in same file hash for the created document `lab02-solution.md`:
   * `docker run -it -v $(pwd)/0003:/bag:ro -v /tmp/o2r_run:/o2r_run:rw -v /etc/localtime:/etc/localtime:ro bagtainers/0003` > use the host system time zone
   * `docker run -it -v $(pwd)/0003:/bag:ro -v /tmp/o2r_run:/o2r_run:rw -e TZ=CET bagtainers/0003`
 * The output check function uses **only the root working directory**, so that this analysis actually succeeds.
 It does not compare the output images in `<wd>/lab02-solution_files`!